Spectral Ranking Inferences based on General Multiway Comparisons: Multiway Comparison Model and Spectral Ranking

-So their intersection for $i\ne j$ gives all situations where $i,j$ are compared and $j$ wins, i.e. $\mathcal W_j \cap \mathcal L_i = \{l \in \cD | i,j \in A_l, c_l = j\}$.
+So their intersection for $i\ne j$ gives all situations where $i,j$ are compared and $j$ wins, i.e., $\mathcal W_j \cap \mathcal L_i = \{l \in \cD | i,j \in A_l, c_l = j\}$.
 Define the transition matrix $P$ with transition probability

-Here $d$ is chosen to be large enough so that the diagonal element is non-negative, meanwhile not too large to give enough transition probability.
-When the comparison graph is random, we choose $d$ to make nonnegative diagonal elements with probability approaching $1$ by studying the concentration inequality for $\sum_{k: k\ne i} P_{ik} $. $f(A_l)>0$ is a weighting function to encode the total information in the $l$-th comparison.
-A natural choice is $f(A_l) = |A_l|$ giving more weight to hyper-edges with smaller number of compared items.
+Here, $d$ is chosen to be large enough so that the diagonal element is non-negative, but not too large to give enough transition probability.
+When the comparison graph is random, we choose $d$ to make non-negative diagonal elements with probability approaching $1$ by studying the concentration inequality for $\sum_{k: k\ne i} P_{ik} $.
+Here, $f(A_l)>0$ is a weighting function to encode the total information in the $l$-th comparison.
+A natural choice is $f(A_l) = |A_l|$ giving more weight to hyper-edges with a smaller number of compared items.
 We will discuss later the optimal choice of $f(\cdot)$.

 When $i\ne j$, $P_{ij}$ can also be written as